-If you have an illness or injury that you believe was caused—or made worse—by your active-duty service, you can file a claim for disability benefits 180 to 90 days before you leave the military.
+If you have a service-connected condition, you can file a claim for disability benefits 180 to 90 days before you leave the military.
 This may help speed up the claim decision process so you can get your benefits sooner.
-Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program—and what to do if you have less than 90 days left on active duty.
+Find out how to file a claim through the Benefits Delivery at Discharge (BDD) program.
+And learn what to do if you have less than 90 days left on active duty.

-Am I eligible to use the BDD program to get my disability compensation sooner?
+Am I eligible to use the BDD program?

 You may be eligible for the BDD program if you meet all of these requirements.

 All of these must be true:

 - You’re a service member on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard)

 - You have a known separation date